alfonsosaera/RNAseq/README.md

 RNA-seq pipeline
 ================

-Bioinformatics pipeline to perform a basic RNA-seq analysis, from getting the FASTQ files, to differential gene expression and Gene Ontology analysis.
+Bioinformatics pipeline to perform a basic RNA-seq analysis, from getting the FASTQ files, to Differential Gene Expression and Gene Ontology Enrichment Analysis.

-It explains the steps of the analysis and provides Perl and bash scripts (`script` folder) to run the analysis automatically with a few commands in the [last section](https://github.com/alfonsosaera/ChIPseq#automate-the-analysis).
+It explains the steps of the analysis and provides Perl, bash and R scripts (`script` folder) to run the analysis automatically with a few commands in the [last section](https://github.com/alfonsosaera/RNAseq#automate-the-analysis).

 Dataset
 =======